 Drosera capensis light, location and temperature

-- Like most popular carnivorous plants, Drosera capensis loves getting plenty of light, though it doesn’t appreciate direct sunlight.
-You can grow it near any window that isn’t exposed to the Sun’s scorching afternoon rays or use artificial lights as described here.
+You can grow this plant near any window that isn’t exposed to the Sun’s scorching afternoon rays or use artificial lights.

-- As mentioned above, Drosera capensis is a subtropical plant that can withstand a wide range of temperatures.
+As mentioned above, the Cape sundew is a subtropical plant that can withstand a wide range of temperatures.
 It does just fine at room temperature and can also tolerate higher or lower, although being exposed to cold might cause it to go dormant.

 Drosera capensis soil and planting